-The Company's business strategy is to actively prepare for the next growth phase of the metallic commodities cycle in the best possible conditions through the development and optimization of its services offered across its range of geographical regions, industry sectors, commodities and customers.
+The Company's business strategy is to actively participate in the current growth phase of the metallic commodities cycle through the development and optimization of its services offered across its range of geographical regions, industry sectors, commodities and customers.
 The Company expects it will execute its strategy primarily through organic growth in the near future.

-As at December 31, 2017, the Company's order backlog for continuing operations was US\$ 200.8 million of which US\$ 127.7 million is expected to be executed during the FY 2018.
-Last year at the same period, the order backlog for continuing operations was US\$ 92.9 million of which US\$ 72.9 million was expected to be executed during the FY 2017.
+As at December 31, 2018, the Company's order backlog for continuing operations was US\$ 266.0 million of which US\$ 133.9 million is expected to be executed during the FY 2019.
+Last year at the same period, the order backlog for continuing operations was US\$ 200.8 million of which US\$ 127.7 million was expected to be executed during FY 2018.
 The Company's order backlog consists of sales orders.
 Sales orders are subject to modification by mutual consent and in certain instances orders may be revised by customers.
 As a result, the order backlog of any particular date may not be indicative of actual operating results for any subsequent period.